The Grand Passion: Plot

-Dick Evans (Stowell), the boss of Powderville, decides to start a newspaper called The Trumpet and support it through coerced advertising from all of the businesses in the town.
-He hires Jack Ripley (Mulhall), a New York newspaperman, to be its editor.
-Evan's sworn enemy is a man called Paul Argos (Lon Chaney).
-Argos' niece, Viola (Phillips), comes to Powderville to find her uncle and arrives on the same train as Jack Ripley.
+Dick Evans, the boss of Powderville, decides to start a newspaper called The Trumpet and support it through coerced advertising from all of the businesses in the town.
+He hires Jack Ripley, a New York newspaperman, to be its editor.
+Evan's sworn enemy is a man called Paul Argos.
+Argos' niece, Viola, comes to Powderville to find her uncle and arrives on the same train as Jack Ripley.

 Ripley saves her from being assaulted by a Chicago thug called Red Pete Jackson.
 Paul Argos thanks Ripley, but then learns that Ripley has come to town to work for his enemy, Dick Evans.
 After developing a romantic relationship with Viola, Dick Evans decides to follows Ripley's suggestion and use the power of his newspaper to clean up the criminal elements in the town and start a charity hospital.
-Unbeknowsnt to Evans, Ripley has also fallen in love with Viola.
+Unbeknownst to Evans, Ripley has also fallen in love with Viola.

 Meanwhile, Viola has been kidnapped by Red Pete Jackson's gang and hidden away in Boston Kate's brothel on the other side of the tracks.
 Evans and Ripley team up and rescue her but, in so doing, they accidentally start a fire in the brothel and incur the wrath of the kidnappers.
 The criminals attack the town and set fire to the newspaper office and, in the face of defeat, Evans orders Ripley and Viola to leave him and escape before the fire reaches the town's ammunition dump.
 Evans is shot during the ensuing chaos, and Viola's uncle Paul Argos has his place of business destroyed in the fire and goes insane with fear.

 Viola later leaves Ripley and returns to what remains of the burnt out town, where she discovers Evans has been fatally wounded.
 She declares her love for Evans, but he dies in her arms, telling her he loved her.